Oakley Creek: Revitalisation

-The creek has also inspired a local community group, "Friends of Oakley Creek" which is working to restore it to a more natural state, and improve the water quality.
-One of the group's major concerns is the impact of the SH20 Waterview Connection on the stream, i.e. the form this motorway is to take under or near the creek.
+In 2004, a local community group called the Friends of Oakley Creek was established, in order to better protect the creek and improve its surrounding natural environment.
+One of the group's major concerns during this period was the impact of the SH20 Waterview Connection on the stream, i.e. the form this motorway is to take under or near the creek.
 Other concerns include the high levels of metals in the stream, such as zinc, copper and lead, from its urbanised catchment, and the fact that the culvert under Great North Road impedes fish migration.
+Due to the impact of increased community interest, a set of Oakley Creek Rehabilitation Guidelines was developed in 2011, to monitor the works which occurred near the stream, including reintroducing a riparian margin.
+Auckland Council also adopted these guidelines for some areas of the stream not affected by the motorway.